Water Producer Project in the Pipiripau watershed: building resilience in a water-conflict area in Brazil

 How did your initiative help build resilience to climate change?

-The Project has resulted in changes on social values, knowledge, skills, attitudes, habits, and competences among farmers, helping them to understand the benefits of working together (associations were created) with environmental sustainability.
+The Project has resulted in changes on social values, knowledge, skills, attitudes, habits, and competencies among farmers, helping them to understand the benefits of working together (associations were created) with environmental sustainability.
 Adopting better soil and water management practices, for example, they can keep soil moisture for longer times, making their crops more resilient to seasonal droughts, and increase or even save their production.
-By improving infrastructure and management practices, the water demand is significantly reduced, thus minimizing the conflicts and their impacts to the farmers and to the environment.
+By improving infrastructure and management practices, the water demand is significantly reduced, thus minimizing the conflicts and their impacts on the farmers and to the environment.
 By increasing water infiltration and reducing runoff, improvements on groundwater recharge and baseflow are also expected, improving water availability during dry months.
 A negotiated water allocation process is carried out annually, based on previous monitoring and future simulations, which can anticipate potential water restrictions and provide the producers with the essential planning to minimize impacts during water scarcity periods.

 What water-related decisions did your initiative influence or improve?

-Firstly, it is important to mention that all Project decisions are made via the Project Management Unit (PMU), which is composed by all participating institutions, including farmers’ representatives.
-With this, people and institutions accustomed to fight over water now sit together to discuss the shortage problem and seek solutions for sharing the available water.
-This interaction atmosphere was fundamental to strengthen water governance and management in the watershed, as well as the implementation of the negotiated water allocation instrument, since 2014, by the water resources management agencies (ANA and Adasa).
+Firstly, it is important to mention that all Project decisions are made via the Project Management Unit (PMU), which is composed of all participating institutions, including farmers’ representatives.
+With this, people and institutions accustomed to fighting over water now sit together to discuss the shortage problem and seek solutions for sharing the available water.
+This interaction atmosphere was fundamental to strengthening water governance and management in the watershed, as well as the implementation of the negotiated water allocation instrument, since 2014, by the water resources management agencies (ANA and Adasa).
 The water allocation process is based on hydrological data, simulations, and interaction/negotiation.
 Thus, the number of hydrological gauging stations for measuring rain, water discharge, water quality, and sediment flux has increased with the Project.
 Now, automatic stations are being replaced by telemetric ones.
 In addition to supporting management, these data generate periodic newsletters for the entire society.
-Besides all the installed green infrastructure, the Santos Dumont Canal piping work alone will save approximately 100 L/s, which is extremely significant for such watershed scale.
+Besides all the installed green infrastructure, the Santos Dumont Canal piping work alone will save approximately 100 L/s, which is extremely significant for such a watershed scale.
 Through capacity building, producers have learned that it is not necessary to irrigate every day and that they can do more with less.

 What were some of the challenges faced and how were they overcome?